sannahtijani/sannahtijani.github.io/index.md

 #  What's Next:
-Summer School 2025: AI for Economics and Research, hosted by the National Bank of Slovakia.
+July 2025: AI for Economics and Research, Summer School hosted by the National Bank of Slovakia.

-Participation to the Oxford Summer School in Septembre 2025.
+Septembre 2025: Participation to the Oxford Summer School.

-Research Proposal.
+Septembre 2025: Research Proposal.

 #  Random fact:
 I pass my free time rescuing books trapped in bookstores.